chakrabar/chakrabar.github.io/index.md

 Here I talk about some daily tips & trick of programming.
 Mostly I maintain some random developer notes.

-If you want to see my profile visit my [Github profile](https://github.com/chakrabar).
-Or go to [About](/about) section for more details.
+If you want to see my profile or get in touch, go to the [About](/about) section.

 ----